 About the Author

-Brock is a graduate of Northern Illinois University (2010, MA in Philosophy), and currently a PhD Candidate at the University of Maryland, College Park, Department of Philosophy.
+Brock earned a PhD in philosophy at the University of Maryland, College Park.
 His research focuses on the art status and ontology of videogames, their role as a test case for theories of art, and the ontology and intersection of games and art.
-Before pursuing philosophy, Brock spent several years working as a portrait painter.
-Website: www.brockrough.com
+Before pursuing philosophy, Brock spent several years working as a portrait painter. http://www.brockrough.com